Board of Directors

 President of Continuum of Colorado & Chief Operations Officer

 Matt brings over 20 years of multi-unit and executive leadership and management experience to our organization.
-He has a Bachelors degree in Business Administration from the University of Phoenix and is now pursuing his Masters in Business Administration at Western Governor’s University.
+He has a Bachelor’s Degree in Business Administration and Management from the University of Phoenix and a Master in Business Administration (MBA), Healthcare Management from Western Governors’ University.
 Matt currently serves as the chairperson for the El Paso County Human Services Advisory Committee, is a Governor appointed member of the Colorado State Board of Health, and board member for the American Association on Intellectual and Developmental Disabilities.
 Matt is also an active participant in Alliance Association, and the American Network of Community Options and Resources (ANCOR).
 Previously, he worked as the Director for Children, Youth and Families for Jefferson County Human Services, Vice President of Operations for Hard Rock Café, and Vice President of Operations for Olive Garden.
 Matt lives in Colorado Springs with his wife and two beautiful children.

 Chief Executive Officer